BatzJunior/testrepo/_pages/0122-restapi-dataservice-configuration.md

 {% endhighlight %}
 {% endcapture %}

-{% include exampleFieldset.html %}
+{% include endpointTab.html %}

 ### Update Attributes

-Each update request must contain the attribute definitions and the entity type which these definitions belong to.
-The entity type ist part of the uri and the attributes are transmitted in the body of the request.
+{% assign linkId="configurationEndpointUpdate" %}
+{% assign method="GET" %}
+{% assign endpoint="/configuration/:entityType" %}
+{% assign summary="Updates the attribute(s) for :entityType" %}
+{% assign description="Updates the attribute definition(s) transfered within the body of the request for the given `:entityType` which must be part of the uri" %}
 {% assign exampleCaption="Updating the part attribute with key 1001 - change length from 30 to 50" %}

 {% capture jsonrequest %}